reinhart1010/nix/docs/en/common/brew-cask.md

     url: /zh/common/brew-cask.html
     icon: bi bi-globe
 ---
-# brew cask
+# brew --cask

-Package manager for macOS applications distributed as binaries.
+CLI workflow for the administration of macOS applications distributed as binaries.
+This command was previously called `brew cask`, it has been deprecated in favor of the `brew --cask` flag.
 More information: <https://github.com/Homebrew/homebrew-cask>.

 - Search for formulas and casks: